 Some of our students have been previously diagnosed with behavioral or psychological disorders such as:

 As teens, our students have only begun to experiment with behaviors that would later in life render them completely hopeless and unfulfilled in every area of their life; emotionally, academically, physically, and spiritually.
 In some cases, the girls have been protected from the full consequences of their decisions by well intending and loving adults.
 For these reasons, the girls are not always entirely certain of the need for change in their lives.
-However, the family has become convinced of a need for life changing intervention and a separation from the environment and peers that may have been facilitating such behaviors.
+However, the family has become convinced of a need for life-changing intervention and a separation from the environment and peers that may have been facilitating such behaviors.
 KCGA is an early intervention program, intervening before the girls become adults, trapped in a dysfunctional lifestyle.

 When a student comes to KCGA it is typical for there to be blame-shifting, avoidance of responsibility, and complete denial of wrong-doing.
-Soon after enrollment the girls will begin to experience regret for the consequences of her prior behavior and how it has impacted her family.
+Soon after enrollment, the girls will begin to experience regret for the consequences of her prior behavior and how it has impacted her family.
 Essentially, she is “sorry” for being caught in her behavior but has yet to experience deep heartfelt change, nor a positive lifestyle to replace the negative one.
-This may be very similar to the ups and downs — the roller-coaster — that parents have experienced at home: promise to change, a period of peace, then back to bad behavior and crisis.
-Regret does not change individuals, repentance and a long term focus on positive living does.
+This may be very similar to the ups and downs — the roller-coaster — that parents have experienced at home: a promise to change, a period of peace, then back to bad behavior and crisis.
+Regret does not change individuals, repentance and a long-term focus on positive living does.
 Change that is permanent is a long distance race, not a sprint, which is why our program is 15 months long.